Manikse/ExArchon/README.md

   <p>
     <b>The Distributed Cognitive Operating System for Autonomous AI Agents.</b><br>
-    Bridging probabilistic reasoning with deterministic execution, from the Cloud to the Edge.
+    Bridging probabilistic reasoning with deterministic execution, from the Cloud to the Edge
   </p>
 </div>